Explain the basis of the sorting, and illustrate sorting the cards.

 -

-6 Ways to Use Picture Sorts in the Classroom
+6 Picture Sort Uses in the classroom

-1.Teaching Phonemic Awareness Skills with Picture Sorts
+Instilling the Phonemic Awareness Skills through Picture Sorts